carlosmariacaraccia/carlosmariacaraccia/README.md

 My name is Carlos Caraccia I'm an industrial and software engineer.
 I'm from Argentina living in Buenos Aires currently working in Meat Trade a familly business.
 You can find me on [![LinkedIn][3.2]][3]

+## &#x270d; Job description
+I currently work as a VP of the company, I'm also the founder of it.
+So we sell frozen boned & boneless beff all over the world.
+But my real passion is coding.
+I love to code, learn new stuff, solve problems, and build iOS apps.

 <!--
 **carlosmariacaraccia/carlosmariacaraccia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.